Every year, bus crashes lead to serious injuries and an increasing number of fatalities.

 How common are bus accidents in South Africa?

-A Road Traffic Management Corporation study reported that over a five-year period, buses were involved in 323 fatal crashes in South Africa.
+In an earlier study, the RTMC reported that over a five-year period, buses were involved in 323 fatal crashes in South Africa.
 As many as 487 people died in these crashes.

 The majority of fatal bus crashes occur on Saturday and Sunday mornings between 5 a.m. and 8 a.m.